Jamai Raja (2014 TV series): 6 months later

-Shabnam; who claims to be bipolar to avoid jail, returns to the Pathels after saving Roshni from a traffic accident perpetrated by Kunal.
+Shabnam, who claims to be bipolar to avoid jail, returns to the Patels after saving Roshni from a traffic accident perpetrated by Kunal.
 She (initially) pretends to be nice, then allies with Bansi to accomplish her revenge against Sid.
 Later, they drug Roshni, which causes her to lose her memory, telling her that they are her family.
 Confused, Roshni accepts it, and when Sid and DD reach there, they find themselves in a worse situation.
 Kunal beats Sid and throws him out of the house.
-Sidharth comes and saves Roshni from Shabnam and the family by being Jyoti Tai.
+Siddharth comes and saves Roshni from Shabnam and the family by being Jyoti Tai.
 Shabnam comes again to destroy their lives, but they threw her back again with no returning point.
-DD plans a trip for Sidharth and Roshni; who are soon accompanied by Yash and Sam to Goa to spend some quality time with each other, which Alex destroys.
+DD plans a trip for Siddharth and Roshni; who are soon accompanied by Yash and Sam to Goa to spend some quality time with each other, which Alex destroys.
 Sid enters Alex home and finds her dead.
 The one; who killed Alex and playing the game even going so far as to kidnap Ayesha was Yash.
-Sid acts for being in the coma and Yash reveals he is identity by claiming to have always loved Roshni and to act in the shadows to get her back.
+Sid acts for being in the coma and Yash reveals his identity by claiming to have always loved Roshni and to act in the shadows to get her back.

 Sid saves Ayesha and tells Roshni about the situation.
-By the time things get better, Sid sends Ayesha abroad while Shabnam, having falsely reconciled with the Pathels earlier to save her sister, definitely accompanies her.
-Unable to endure his defeat against Siddhart, Yash cheats on DD to kidnap her and then throws her from the hilltop, and Sid fails to save her.
-DD loses her memory after the incident and remembers Sidharth as Kukreja.
+By the time things get better, Sid sends Ayesha abroad while Shabnam, having falsely reconciled with the Patels earlier to save her sister, definitely accompanies her.
+Unable to endure his defeat against Siddharth, Yash cheats on DD to kidnap her and then throws her from the hilltop, and Sid fails to save her.
+DD loses her memory after the incident and remembers Siddharth as Kukreja.
 Sid tries to bring her memory back while trying to protect her from Amol's evil intentions, Roshni's new suitor chosen expressly by her mother while ignoring welcoming the non-biological brother of her worst enemy.
 A second time, Yash kidnaps DD after his escape.
 This time, he ties Roshni from one rope and DD from the other.
 Sid tries everything to save her but fails.
 DD dies and Roshni blames Sid for that.
 She leaves him and everyone thinks that she died..